LukaWill/ProjectL38/README.md

 upload de DEG_AllContrast_ in galaxy and follow workflow_3 to create 1 DEG file and feature files with start and stop position.

 download the tabular files (3 UTR, Transcript, 5 UTR) to excel, change to xls and remove everything in column 3 except the geneID. (this can be done by text to columns(tab).
 Add header and Upload the xls files as tabular.
+The follow workflow_4 until all GeneID have an Length.
+Download it in excel and remove the .0 to make it an integer.
+Then create a pivottable for the maximum length for each geneID.
+Rename the header and save as .txt (max_3, max_5, max_transcript)

 Run random_numbers.R